Exegetical Study Notes on the Greek TextPDF eBook

 Patience in the face of suffering and oaths, 5:7-12

-The prayer of faith and the restoration of an erring brother, 5:13-20
+The prayer of faith and restoring ans erring brother, 5:13-20

 Author and date

 Although the letter is ascribed to James, the identify of this person is unknown.
-Early Christian tradition had the letter written by James of Jerusalem, "the Lord's brother", but this has been questioned in recent times.
-It is often argued that the writer is not well acquainted with Paul's doctrine of justification and that therefore the letter must be a late composition, say 80AD (it seems likely that 1 Clement, written in 95AD, has a knowledge of James), but of course it could be early, say 40AD, written at a time when the church was primarily Jewish and as yet unaware of Paul's understanding of justification.
-If James of Jerusalem is the author the letter must have been written before 62AD when James was martyred.
+Early Christian tradition has the letter written by James of Jerusalem, "the Lord's brother", but this has been questioned in recent times.
+It is often argued that the writer is not well acquainted with Paul's doctrine of justification and that therefore the letter must be a late composition, say 80AD (it seems likely that Clement, writing in 95AD, has a knowledge of James).
+Then again, it could be early, say 40AD, written at a time when the church was primarily Jewish and as yet unaware of Paul's understanding of justification.
+If James of Jerusalem is the author, then the letter was composed before 62AD, the year James was martyred.

-It is generally accepted that James wrote to Jewish believers who, as the NIV puts it, were "scattered among the nations", ie. believing Jews of the dispora aligned to Hellenistic Judaism.
+It is generally accepted that James wrote primarily to Jewish believers who, as the NIV puts it, were "scattered among the nations", ie., believing Jews of the diaspora aligned to Hellenistic Judaism.
 None-the-less, Christianity in the first century was very Jewish and so the language used by James does not necessarily exclude Gentiles.
-There is evidence that the recipients face persecution, but their difficulties are often overstated.
-James seems more concerned with the world getting into the church than of the world oppressing it.
+There is evidence that the recipients are facing persecution, but their difficulties are often overstated.
+James seems more concerned with the world getting into the church, than of the world oppressing it.

-Up till recent times James has been classed as a general letter addressed to no specific church, nor addressed to a specific situation.
-As such it is more an ethical treatise than a letter, similar to 1 John.
-As noted above, James is virtually a collection of ethical exhortations (saying and sermons) arranged in a number of literary segments with only limited internal relationship and virtually no external relationship (other than some thematic interrelationship).
+Up till recent times, James was classed as a general letter addressed to no specific church, nor addressed to a specific situation.
+As such, it is more an ethical treatise than a letter.
+James is virtually a collection of ethical exhortations (sayings and sermons) arranged in a number of literary segments with limited internal relationships and virtually no external relationship (other than a common theme).
 Some commentators have argued that James is a highly organized thematic work, but this seems overly optimistic.
 James is best classified as wisdom literature, in fact, what we have in James is the New Testament version of Old Testament Wisdom literature like Proverbs.

 Faith and works